mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 comments: true
 ---

 I was part of a team building an ML-driven, vision-based self-checkout system.
 The platform uses multiple cameras to capture product images, which are then passed to a model for identification.
 This process involves numerous computationally intensive operations.
 Our application ran on an Nvidia Jetson AGX Orin edge device, a resource-constrained platform compared to desktop machines.
-I was tasked with boosting operational speed, and since these devices have integrated Nvidia GPUs, I decided to leverage CUDA for performance gains.
+Since these devices have integrated Nvidia GPUs, we can leverage CUDA for performance gains.

 Our application heavily relies on OpenCV and NumPy, both of which have CUDA-enabled variations.
 By using CUDA to introduce GPU parallelization, we achieved speed improvements that would have been impossible with CPU-centric computation alone.